janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md

 mu-o@HP:~$
 ```

-The first step in loading a webpage is the `DNS` (Domain Name System) request.
+The first step in loading a webpage is the `DNS`request.
 When you enter "google.com" in your browser, it needs to resolve the domain name to its corresponding IP address.
 The browser sends a DNS request to a DNS server, which then looks up the IP address associated with the domain name.
 This process involves multiple DNS servers, starting from the browser's local cache to recursive DNS servers and authoritative DNS servers.
 Once the IP address is obtained, the browser can proceed with establishing a connection to the server.

-View the *shell session* above (using UNIX's command-line tool `dig`); for reference on how DNS maps hostnames to IP addresses and how DNS (Domain Name System) queries are resolved. **dig** stands for "domain information groper".
+View the *shell session* above (using UNIX's command-line tool `dig`); for reference on how DNS maps hostnames to IP addresses and how DNS queries are resolved. **dig** stands for "domain information groper".
 The dig command allows you to retrieve various types of DNS information and perform DNS lookups, providing detailed insights into DNS resolution processes.
 This is a similar process in a web browser request.

 ![DNS Request](./img_blog/search_engine.png)
 > This image visually represents the DNS request process